Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh used Thor's hammer to tack a picture up on his living room wall.
+The video game DOOM is loosly based of the time when the devil borrowed two bucks from Jayesh and forgot to pay him back.

-Updated on: [3/6/2025]
+Updated on: [4/6/2025]
 <!-- #jokeEnd -->